Onikiro/VkSeoTools/README.md

 ## Installing
-To deploy this ASP.Net MVC5 app you must:
+To deploy this .net Core app you must:
 1. Сreate a VK app
 2. Choose OpenAPI
 3. Specify your domain (where your web app will be deployed) in settings.

-4. In VkInstruments.MVC.Auth.AuthorizationVk paste your domain into redirect_uri:
+4. In VkInstruments.CoreWebApp.Auth.AuthorizationVk paste your domain into redirect_uri:

 ```c#
         public Uri CreateAuthorizeUrl(ulong clientId, ulong scope, Display display, string state)